sdman135/Take-Two-Stock----Time-Series/README.md

 ![](images/T2_banner.png)

-For this project I wanted to do a Time Series Forecast Analysis of Take-Two Interactive Software Inc. (TTWO), the parent company of Rockstar and 2KGames, closing stocks of for the last 10 years.
+For this project I wanted to do a Time Series Forecast Analysis of Take-Two Interactive Software Inc. (TTWO), the parent company of Rockstar and 2KGames, closing stocks for the last 10 years.